 A recent article in the TES discussed some research suggesting that Year 3 (second grade) students have been most affected, particularly in their social aspects of learning and specifically in the skill of writing.

 In particular, the attainment gap has widened for those students with additional needs who will have missed out on specific interventions and support in the crucial early years of formal education.

 Contemplating this complex educational landscape, and being aware of the need for schools to be able to respond effectively to their own community need and equally the needs of individual students who require additional supports, it becomes clear that solutions and suggestions must be:

 - Easy to access both at home and at school

 - Easy to use

 Clicker 8, and its associated apps, offers an accessible support system to the whole curriculum.
-Scaffolding supports can be used, or not used, at varying levels so that the pupil can control when and how the options are deployed.
-From first use, it is important to demonstrate how to access features such as word banks, word prediction, mind mapping and templates so that we empower the student to recognise how and when to use them, strengthening their independence.
+Scaffolding supports can be used, or not used, at varying levels so that the student can control when and how the options are deployed.
+From first use, it is important to demonstrate how to access features such as word banks, word prediction, mind mapping, and templates so that we empower the student to recognize how and when to use them, strengthening their independence.

-As a teacher, the many features and supports Clicker offers me have a huge part to play in my own wellbeing as I can effectively and flexibly support the pupils I work with, knowing that they are able to demonstrate their ideas and understanding without the restrictions caused by a learning barrier.
-As it works on every level, it is an all-purpose resource that should not be reserved for those ‘in need’.
+As a teacher, the many features and supports Clicker offers me have a huge part to play in my own well-being as I can effectively and flexibly support the students I work with, knowing that they are able to demonstrate their ideas and understanding without the restrictions caused by a learning barrier.
+As it works on every level, it is an all-purpose resource that should not be reserved for those “in need.”
 It is a powerful, generic resource that everyone can benefit from.
-For example, we live in a world where text-to-speech is ubiquitous so it may be that revising a bit of homework is easier if the piece is read back to the pupil to spot errors.
-Realising the full potential of this resource means empowering all your students and reducing any isolation or stigma associated with ‘special’ resources.
+For example, we live in a world where text-to-speech is ubiquitous so it may be that revising some homework is easier if the piece is read back to the students to spot errors.
+Realizing the full potential of this resource means empowering all your students and reducing any isolation or stigma associated with “special” resources.